-The following table sets forth occupancy rates for developments with Permanent Mortgage Loans, other than the mortgage loans underlying the 2011 Participant Interest, the ML Restructuring Subordinate Mortgage Loans and the 2014 Series B Participant Interest and the related Developments, which are generally seasoned Mortgage Loans with Developments that have been in operation on average for more than 20 years, and information relating to the mortgage loans underlying the 2018 Series B Participant Interest and the related Developments, which are generally seasoned Mortgage Loans with Developments that have been in operation on average for more than 5 years.
+The following table sets forth occupancy rates for developments with Permanent Mortgage Loans, other than the mortgage loans underlying the 2011 Participant Interest, the ML Restructuring Subordinate Mortgage Loans and the 2014 Series B Participant Interest and the related Developments, which are generally seasoned Mortgage Loans with Developments that have been in operation on average for more than 20 years, and information relating to the mortgage loans underlying the 2018 Series B Participant Interest and the related Developments, which are generally seasoned Mortgage Loans with Developments that have been in operation on average for more than 20 years, and information relating to the mortgage loans underlying the 2018 Series B Participant Interest and the related Developments, which are generally seasoned Mortgage Loans with Developments that have been in operation on average for more than 5 years.
 A majority of the developments with Permanent Mortgage Loans, as measured by outstanding principal balance, have been in operation since at least 2013.
 Developments with Permanent Mortgage Loans made recently may not yet have been inspected by the Corporation and are included in the table below as Not Applicable.

-Percentage of Total Outstanding Principal

-Number of Outstanding Principal Balance of Mortgage
+Number of Outstanding Principal Percentage of Total Outstanding Principal Balance of Mortgage

 Occupancy Developments Number of Mortgage Loans Balance of Mortgage Loans Loans

-Above 95% 406 659 \$5,626,906,985 64.79%
+Above 95% 406 658 \$5,620,627,530 64.76%

 Between 90% - 94% 51 75 612,052,876 7.05%

 Less than 90% 11 16 85,137,751 0.98%

-Not Applicable 45 80 2,361,395,130 27.19%
+Not Applicable 45 80 2,361,395,130 27.21%

-TOTAL 513 830 \$8,685,492,742 100.00%
+TOTAL 513 829 \$8,679,213,287 100.00%